 In a confusing twist, all Euro-spec Wranglers will be equipped with the full-time Selec-Trac system, although Jeep will continue to refer to them as Command-Trac for Sport and Sahara models and Rock-Trac for the Rubicon.

 For the Sport and Sahara, the transfer case features a 2.72:1 low-range, while the Rubicon’s version features a 4:1 ratio.

 However, it is not a heavy duty transfer case in the way the US-spec Rubicon’s is, added to which it’s not clear what axles the Euro Wrangler will be equipped with – although it’s unlikely it’ll come with the wider heavy duty Dana 44s from the US models.

-Jeep does mention the front and rear electric diff locks for the Rubicon, along with the electrically disconnecting front sway bar (anti-roll bar) although at this point it would be hard to rely on this.
+Jeep does mention the front and rear electric diff locks for the Rubicon, along with the electrically disconnecting front sway bar (anti-roll bar).

 In the US, Jeep claims the new Rubicon models offer increased suspension travel and axle articulation over the previous Wrangler, the 33-inch tyres contributing to ground clearance of 10.9 inches, a 30-inch water fording capability, and approach, break-over and departure angles of 44, 27.8 and 37 degrees respectively.